The home automation market is really taking off, and it’s hard to get a bead on the best products out there.

 No problem!
-We’ve done a market survey and scoped out the best home automation light switches for you.
+We’ve done a market survey and scoped out the best smart lights switches for home automation

-- Save (electrical) energy by turning of lights in unoccupied rooms
+- Save (electrical) energy by turning off lights in unoccupied rooms

 - Save (your) energy by turning them on when you walk in